bcgov/PIMS/auth/README.md

 ### Chrome Cookie Issue and Workaround

 Chrome is now pushing an update that invalidates cookies without the `SameSite` value.
-This will result in a rejection of the cookie and make it impossible to remain logged in.
+This may result in a rejection of the cookie and make it impossible to remain logged in.

 To workaround this issue temporarily you can change the Chrome behaviour by **Disabling** the **SameSite by default cookies** setting here - `chrome://flags/#same-site-by-default-cookies`

-> We will need to find a way to update Keycloak to include the property in the cookie in the near future.

 ---